 I’m not usually one to use box mix anything, not because I think I’m “too good” for them, but because I find immense satisfaction in making it myself.
-I was looking for something delicious to make for one of my favorite co-workers “retirement” (okay, she isn’t really retired as much as just moving on to better things in life) when I ran across these.
+I was looking for something delicious to make for one of my favorite co-workers “retirement” (okay, she isn’t really retired as much as just moving on to better things in life) when I ran across these Knock You Naked Brownies.
 I was SO conflicted because they looked amazing, but they include using a boxed cake mix (though, not made according to the box) AND premade caramels?!
 Gasp!

 Source: The Pioneer Woman